 The Causeway is currently in excellent condition.

-Repairs have been made to the serious hurricane damage that occurred in the past and the causeway is now completely repaved and safe for any vehicle traffic.
+Repairs have been made to the serious hurricane damage that occurred during Hurricane Ike and Hurricane Hanna in 2008 and the causeway is now completely repaved and safe for any vehicle traffic.
 Two full lanes are maintained for the entire distance.

-Care should still be taken when driving on the causeway and surrounding low-lying roads as potholes and rough transitions between unpaved sections, asphalt and concrete bridges still exist.
+Care should still be taken when driving on the surrounding roads as potholes and rough transitions between unpaved sections and asphalt still exist in the general area.